PN expressions

 PostNewtonian.rMethod

 Compute the separation between the two black holes.
-This is essentially the inverse of γₚₙ, with some factors of G and M thrown in.
+This is essentially the multiplicative inverse of γₚₙ, with some factors of G and M thrown in.

 source